 Ismail Ben Ayed

-Ismail Ben Ayed is a professor in the Automated Manufacturing Engineering Department at ÉTS.
-His work focuses on the design of efficient algorithms for processing, analysis and interpretation of medical images.
+Ismail Ben Ayed is a professor in the Systems Engineering Department at ÉTS.
+His research is at the crossroads of optimization, machine learning and medical image analysis.

 Program : Automated Manufacturing Engineering